 – Dennis Whalen, President of the Healthcare Association of New York State

-During the period from the mid-1980s to 2014, Bassett Hospital experienced remarkable growth and change under the leadership of its longest serving president, Dr. William F. Streck, who was appointed acting director in 1984 and formally assumed leadership of Bassett in 1985 through July of 2014, when he announced his retirement.
+During the period from the mid-1980s to 2014, Bassett Hospital experienced remarkable growth and change under the leadership of its longest serving president, Dr. William F. Streck, who was appointed acting director in 1984 and formally assumed leadership of Bassett in 1985.
+He announced his retirement in July of 2014.

 Over three decades, Dr. Streck and his management team artfully maneuvered Bassett’s growth, strategically expanding access to community-based primary and specialty care as well as acute care at affiliated hospitals in upstate New York.
 In Cooperstown, the Bassett Clinic opened its doors in 1992, providing a spacious and inviting primary and specialty care center.
 The Louis Busch Hager Cancer Center is located within the Bassett Clinic.
 The primary care network has expanded to over 40 community-based health centers and 20 school-based health centers.

-Today, the Bassett Healthcare Network includes five hospitals: Bassett Medical Center in Cooperstown, O'Connor Hospital in Delhi, Cobleskill Regional Hospital in Schoharie County, Little Falls Hospital in Herkimer County, and A.O.
+Bassett Healthcare Network now includes five hospitals: Bassett Medical Center in Cooperstown, O'Connor Hospital in Delhi, Cobleskill Regional Hospital in Schoharie County, Little Falls Hospital in Herkimer County, and A.O.
 Fox Hospital in Oneonta, as well as a satellite emergency department in Delaware County, A.O.
-Fox at Tri-Town.
+Fox Hospital -Tri-Town Campus.

 The research mission of Bassett continues to enrich the organization.
 In 1985, Dr. Streck brought focus to this mission with the formal establishment of the Bassett Research Institute.
 Over the last 30 years, research gradually transformed to meld successfully into the changing goals of Bassett and the evolution of the health care system.
 As population health emerged as a national interest, Bassett’s New York Center for Agricultural Medicine and Health and the Research Institute’s Center for Rural Community Health undertook population and health-system studies.
 That work continues today.